wdecoster/ECHO-pipeline/README.md

 In the same profile `config.yaml`, adapt the settings to match your compute infrastructure.
 Key things to check:

 - **Singularity bind mounts** — ensure the project folder is accessible inside the container
-- **Partition or queue names** — update to match the queues available on your cluster
 - **Default memory and runtime limits** — adjust to fit typical job requirements

 ---